 Due to heat stress, we cannot successfully ship ladybugs in the summer.
 Please choose delivery dates prior to May or after August.

-Safe for children to handle and good for our Earth!
-NOTE: NOT AVAILABLE FOR DELIVERY IN MAY, JUNE, JULY & AUGUST.
+Safe for children to handle and REALLY good for our Earth!
+NOT AVAILABLE FOR DELIVERY IN MAY, JUNE, JULY & AUGUST.
 IT'S TOO HOT FOR OUR LADYBUG FRIENDS TO TRAVEL!

 Tiny, polka-dotted bug friends that are fun to handle and learn about in the classroom.
 After studying, release ladybugs outside so they can help control garden pests in your community.
 Over 100 ladybugs in each order!
 Best in fall or early spring.
 (Summer shipping is just too hot for these little guys!)